A Rainbow in My Pocket

 - Dreamy poems like a child’s imagination.
 A review by Guardian Witness, Nicky Wallis.
 Link

 - Why the ants queue in such a straight line?
 A review by Parents In Touch.
 Link

-- Watch this short video introducing Hoda Hadadi, the illustrator.
+- Watch this short video introducing illustrator Hoda Haddadi.
 Link

 - A book for personal contemplation.
 A review by Jill Bennett.
 Link

 - Discover your own rainbow.
 A review by Armadillo.
 Link